2022 Swedish general election: Electoral system

-The Riksdag is made up of 349 seats, and all are elected through open list, proportional representation on multi-member party lists.
+The Riksdag is made up of 349 seats, and all are elected through open list and proportional representation on multi-member party lists.
 Of the 349 seats, 310 are elected within the 29 constituencies.
 The number of members per district ranges from 2 to 40.
 The remainder – the 39 other members – are apportioned nationally as levelling seats to ensure a proportional result.
 They are allocated to particular districts.
 Were a party to win more constituencies than it is entitled to overall, a redistribution of constituency seats may occur to reduce the number of constituency seats won by that party.
 Sweden has the distinction of having elections on a fixed date with a parliamentary system in which early elections can be called.
 In the latter case, the newly elected legislature would serve the remainder of the four-year term begun by the previous legislature.
 Elections are organised on the second Sunday of September every four years, at the same time as the municipal and regional elections.

 Each of the 29 constituencies has a set number of parliamentarians that is divided through constituency results to ensure regional representation.
 The other members of parliament (MPs) are then elected through a proportional balancing, to ensure that the numbers of elected MPs for the various parties accurately represent the votes of the electorate.
 The Swedish constitution (Regeringsformen) 1 Ch.
 4 § says that the Riksdag is responsible for taxation and making laws, and 1 Ch.
 6 § says that the government is held responsible to the Riksdag.
 This means that Sweden has parliamentarism in a constitutional monarchy – ensuring that the government is responsible to the people's representatives.
 A minimum of 4% of the national vote, or alternatively 12% or more within a constituency, is required for a party to enter the Riksdag.
 Were the latter to occur, the party only gains representation within that constituency's seat share.

-In Swedish elections, voters may openly pick up several party-specific ballots, and then, in the voting booth, use the ballot they choose.
+In previous Swedish elections, voters could openly pick up several party-specific ballots and then, in the voting booth, use the ballot they chose.
 Two election observers of the OSCE who were present at the 2018 general election criticised this system, saying that the open selection of party-specific ballots could endanger ballot secrecy.
 This was changed in the 2022 election.
 Election officials are responsible for party-specific ballot papers being present in the voting places for parties that have obtained more than one per cent of the votes in the previous parliamentary election.
 A voter may write in the party name of choice on a blank ballot paper to cast a vote if there is no access to the desired party-specific ballot paper.